-In addition to the various types of Permissions available in Clarizen, Permission Access Levels let you manage editing/viewing permissions on Work Items, Cases and Customers, for users, groups or profiles.
+In addition to the various types of Permissions available in Clarizen, Permission Access Levels let you manage editing/viewing permissions for users, groups or profiles, on Work Items, Cases and Customers.
 This eliminates the need for granting individual permissions.

 For example, in a project, grant Editor permissions to a specific user and users of a specific profile, and Viewer permissions to a specific user group.